 Sensitivity: Highest, most sensitive

-Examples: SSNs, credit card numbers, bank accounts, driver's license, health information, student information, prospective student information, donors.
+Examples: Social Security Numbers (SSNs), credit card numbers, bank accounts, driver's license, health information, student information, prospective student information, donors.

 Requirements: Protection of data is required by law or MIT policy.

 Risks and access: High level of harm to reputation and/or financial costs.
 Access for only those individuals with explicit authorization, or designated for approved access.
 Information provides access to resources, physical or virtual.

 Examples: Research details, library transactions, personnel information, information covered by non-disclosure agreements, financial information, contracts, facilities, management information.

 Requirements: Contractual obligation to protect.

 Risks and access: Medium level of harm to reputation and/or financial costs.
 Access for employees and non-employees who have a business need to know, delegated access privileges.
 Smaller subset of restricted data at a school, department, or unit level.

 Examples: Directory information that is not suppressed, campus maps, MIT web pages intended for public use.